Sharon Peacock: Honours and awards

 Peacock was appointed a Commander of the Order of the British Empire (CBE) in the 2015 New Year Honours for services to medical microbiology.
-In the same year, she was named in the BioBeat 50 Movers and Shakers in Biobusiness report.
+In the same year, she was awarded membership of the European Molecular Biology Organization (EMBO) in 2015., and was named in the BioBeat "50 Movers and Shakers in Biobusiness" report.

 She received a National Institute for Health Research (NIHR) senior investigator award in 2017.

 Peacock was awarded the Unilever Colworth Prize in 2018 in recognition of her work in microbiology.

+She was honoured with the MRC Millennium Medal 2021, the Medical Research Council's most prestigious prize for exceptional researchers who have made major contributions towards the MRC's mission to improve health, wealth and quality of life.
+In 2022, she was awarded the Marjory Stephenson Prize Lecture by the Microbiology Society for her work applying the sequencing of pathogen genomes to clinical and public health microbiology including of SARS-CoV-2.

+In 2022, Peacock was awarded an honorary doctorate by the Royal Veterinary College in recognition of her achievements and contributions to the One Health agenda.

+In 2023, Peacock was elected an Honorary Fellow of the Royal College of Physicians.
+In the same year she was listed among the best female scientists in the World 2023 Ranking by Research.com (in the top 1000 scientists from 166,880 profiles).

+In 2024, Peacock was awarded an honorary Doctor of Laws degree by the University of Dundee, and elected an Honorary Fellow of the Association of Physicians of Great Britain & Ireland.
+In the same year she was elected an Honorary Fellow of Health Data Research UK (HDR UK).

+Named lectures

-Peacock has given numerous named lectures, including The Tony Hart Memorial Lecture (2014) at the University of Liverpool, the Ruysch lecture (2014) at the Amsterdam Medical Centre, the McAuley Oration in International Health (2015) at the University of Otago, New Zealand, the Linacre Lecture (2015) at St John's College, Cambridge, the Emmanuelle Caron Memorial Lecture (2016) at Imperial College London, the Jenner Lecture (2017) at St George's, University of London, the Macfarlane Burnet prize lecture (2019) at the Australasian Society for Infectious Diseases, the Ker Memorial Lecture (2019) at the University of Edinburgh, and the Sir Anthony Epstein Lecture (2019) at the University of Bristol.
+Peacock has given numerous named lectures, including The Tony Hart Memorial Lecture (2014) at the University of Liverpool, the Ruysch lecture (2014) at the Amsterdam Medical Centre, the McAuley Oration in International Health (2015) at the University of Otago, New Zealand, the Linacre Lecture (2015) at St John's College, Cambridge, the Emmanuelle Caron Memorial Lecture (2016) at Imperial College London, the Jenner Lecture (2017) at St George's, University of London, the Macfarlane Burnet prize lecture (2019) at the Australasian Society for Infectious Diseases, the Ker Memorial Lecture (2019) at the University of Edinburgh, the Sir Anthony Epstein Lecture (2019) at the University of Bristol. and the Grace Frankland Lecture (2022) at the University of Birmingham.

-She was awarded membership of the European Molecular Biology Organization (EMBO) in 2015.
-In 2022 she was awarded the Marjory Stephenson Prize Lecture by the Microbiology Society for her work applying the sequencing of pathogen genomes to clinical and public health microbiology including of SARS-CoV-2.
+In 2023, Peacock gave the WADE Lecture at the University of Southampton, the George Griffin Lecture at the Association of Physicians of Great Britain & Ireland, and the Hopwood Lecture (2023) at the John Innes Centre.